JojiiOfficial/SSH-Desktop-remote/README.md

 ./remoteSSH -r user@host -m                 # opens mouse and keyboard remote ./remoteSSH -r user@host -m -i key -p 123   # opens remote with ssh privatekey auth on port 123
 ```
-By default the mouse option is turned off.
-If mouse is turned on, you can toggle it afterwards with the '\`' key.
-<br>If the port is not 22 you can add ':port' to the hostname-argument
+If the port is not 22 you can add ':port' to the hostname-argument <br>
+If you press the '\`' key you can choose to which machine the input should be send (use the host or remote machine).
+By activating the remotemachine again you have to press <code>return</code> additionally!
+You can turn off this switch-feature by adding the <code>-t=false</code> argument in case you need the grave key or don't want to switch.
+<br><b>Note: </b>To exit this program you need to press the right control key. ('Strg' or 'Control' at the right side of the spacebar)

 # Features
 - SSH